wendaobao/thomeflocker_frontend/navigation/share_and_care/cipher/levelfive.md

 permalink: /levelfive/
 ---

-# 🔐 **Cipher Challenge: Level 1**
+# 🔐 **Cipher Challenge: Level 5**

-Welcome to **Level 1** of the Cipher Challenge! 🧩 Start here to warm up your code-breaking skills with a classic substitution cipher.
+Welcome to **Level 5** of the Cipher Challenge! 🧩 The halfway point—keep going strong.

 ---

 ## 🔍 **Challenge Objective**

-Your goal is to **decode the hidden message** below using a Caesar Cipher technique.
-Find the hidden word to unlock the path to the next level.
+Decode the message below using a Caesar Cipher.

 ---

 ## 🧩 **Hints to Get You Started**

-1. Each letter in the message has been **shifted forward by 3**.
-To decode it, shift each letter **back by 3**.
+1. Each letter has been **shifted forward by 12.** Shift each letter **back by 12** to decode.
-2. Example: If the coded letter is "D," shifting back by 3 reveals "A."
+2. Example: If the coded letter is "M," shifting back by 12 reveals "A."
-3. The message should make sense once decoded—trust your instincts on the word!
+3. Don’t overthink it—follow the patterns.

 ---

 ## 🔢 **Cipher Text**

 Ciphered message:
-`Krod, Krz duh brx grlqj?
-Brx duh doprvw wkhuh!`
+`Zdkc, Zdk zg yj wdyks?
+N amc xlwc lfkd zdk zg rlcvk!`

-1. **Hint**: Shift each letter **back by 3** to reveal the message.
+1. **Hint**: Shift **back by 12** to find the real message.
-2. **Hint**: Trust that each word will form a coherent sentence after decryption.
+2. **Hint**: The message will flow smoothly after decryption.

 ---